JackStoneDev/pingup-php/README.md

 $pingup = new pingup("YOUR-ACCESS-TOKEN", true);
 ```

 And there you have it!
 You may now call any method from the wrapper that you would like.
 For more comprehensive explanations, head on over to the [documentation](https://github.com/JackStoneDev/pingup-php/blob/master/methods.md).

-## License
+You can also just check the well-documented source.

+##Issues

+[Open an issue](https://github.com/JackStoneDev/pingup-php/issues) and I'll try to get back to you as soon as I can.

+##License

 pingup-php is licensed under a MIT license.